Highlights and updates

 New York also requires insurers to spend at least 82 percent of premiums (for individual and small group coverage) on medical costs, which is more stringent than the federal requirement of 80 percent.

 And starting in 2018, broker commissions on all individual and small group plans in New York must be capped at no more than 4 percent of premiums.
-This was already the case for HMOs in New York, but a May 2017 notice to insurers indicates that rate filings for 2018 that include broker commissions above 4 percent will be deemed unreasonable (broker commissions nationwide are much lower than they were prior to 2011, when the ACA’s medical loss ratio rules took effect; in some areas, like Connecticut, for example, broker commissions are no longer paid for any plans, leading to fewer brokers being willing or able to serve the individual market).
+This was already the case for HMOs in New York, but a May 2017 notice to insurers indicated that rate filings for 2018 that included broker commissions above 4 percent would be deemed unreasonable (broker commissions nationwide are much lower than they were prior to 2011, when the ACA’s medical loss ratio rules took effect; in some areas, like Connecticut, for example, broker commissions were no longer paid for any plans in 2017, leading to fewer brokers being willing or able to serve the individual market).